GameBoy/gameboy.github.io/consoles/color.md

 	* **Cloud Game Store 2.45" kit** TN panel that retains the original viewing window.
 Requires no shell cuts and fits in the original screen opening.
 Requires one soldering point for power.
 Brightness and pixel grid effect are controlled by onboard touch sensor.
 Superior to the 690 TFT kit as it retains the original viewing window and easier to align. [[Video Guide]](https://www.youtube.com/watch?v=jfWIQ6S8efY)
 		* Sold at [Cloud Game Store](https://www.aliexpress.com/item/1005003963450304.html) and [Retro Game Repair Shop](https://retrogamerepairshop.com/products/game-boy-color-2-45-drop-in-backlight-lcd-kit).

 * **Prosound.** A common mod to improve the sound quality from the Game Boy Color headphone jack.
 This mod requires on a clean volume wheel for optimal results.
 	* [Written guide](http://www.littlesounddj.com/lsd/prosound/) and [Video Guide](https://www.youtube.com/watch?v=TnVVYloUE1k)
 	* [Helder's alternative wiring](https://imgur.com/a/4lPGhab).
 This method removes RA2 and joins a set of vias with jumper wires.
 As there is fine soldering, this mod is considered more difficult.
 Like the standard Prosound mod, this bridges the volume wheel to the headphone jack and bypasses the onboard amplifier.
 For best results, the volume wheel should be cleaned out with isopropyl alcohol or contact cleaner.

-* **Amplifiers** are not typically recommended.
-As with other consoles, amplifiers amplify system noise.
-If the speaker is not working or low, please refer to [**Common Problems**](#problems).
-	* These are sold by various vendors.
-[RetroModding](https://www.retromodding.com/products/game-boy-advance-audio-amplifier), [Cloud Game Store](https://www.aliexpress.com/item/1005003592170031.html), and [Retro Game Repair Shop](https://retrogamerepairshop.com/collections/gbc-audio/products/game-boy-color-audio-amp).

 * **LED Case/button mod.** Add some unique LED lighting to your Game Boy Color.
 	* [Natalie's LED Button boards](https://www.nataliethenerd.com/product-page/gbc-led-boards).
 Preassembled boards that light up the buttons and replaces the power LED.
 Very simple installation requiring moderate soldering skills.
 [Guide](https://www.nataliethenerd.com/gbc-gbp-install-guide-title)